xshirl/pheweb/README.md

 ```
 1. Goes through all the API requests for all the phenotypes.
 2. Creates a genes array with all the nearest genes for each disease phenotype.
-3. Creates a json file associating phenotypes with genes.
+3. Creates a json file associating phenotypes with genes (associations.json)
-4. Creates a gmt file of phenotypes and associated nearest genes.
+4. Creates a gmt file of phenotypes and associated nearest genes (associations.gmt)